KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit has a ``KeyboardBehavior`` protocol that can be used to define the keyboard's behavior.
 It's used by e.g. the ``StandardKeyboardActionHandler`` to make behavior-based decisions.

-KeyboardKit automatically creates a ``StandardKeyboardBehavior`` and injects it into ``KeyboardInputViewController/services``.
+KeyboardKit automatically creates a ``Keyboard/StandardBehavior`` and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time.